Having cooling issues with your 1996 Mustang GT or Cobra? Find out everything you need to know about the Cooling System TSB & how to fix it.

 The below Technical Service Bulletin, TSB for short, was issued for the 1996 Cobra and GT V8 models and contains symptom, diagnosis, and repair information for this issue.

 TSB- 96-25-12 was a massive issue for the 1996 V8 applications.
 With the new change over to the popular 4.6L engines, problems arose with the subpar cooling system these Mustangs were equipped with.
-Ford fixed these problems with a revised A/C condenser that allowed for better airflow with a higher fin per square inch count than the stock model.
+Ford fixed these problems with a revised A/C condenser that allowed for better airflow with a lower fin per square inch count (22 to 16) than the stock model.

 They also upgraded the cooling fan and the radiator to the larger 1997 counterparts.
 This fixed all of the primary overheating issues across the board.